In life, things seem to happen as a series.

 To answer this question in a relatively simple way, one has to consider two different types of context for the relationship between a supplier and a customer.

 The first type of context is Account Management, things that are done with all customers with some variations depending on their size.
-The second type of context is Key Account Management, things which are done to develop a privileged relationship with a few carefully selected strategic customers.
+The second type of context is Strategic Account Management, things which are done to develop a privileged relationship with a few carefully selected strategic customers.

 Account Management Context